Sanjak of Alexandretta: 1938 voter registration and elections

 Despite the voter registration, no elections were held and an approved by Hatay assembly was commissioned by Turkish and French authorities.
 Tayfur Sökmen who was appointed by Atatürk to lead the transition arrived in Antakya from Dörtyol on August 25, 1938.

 Hatay State

 On September 2, 1938, the assembly proclaimed the Sanjak of Alexandretta as the Hatay State.
 The State lasted for one year under joint French and Turkish military supervision.
 The name Hatay itself was proposed by Atatürk and the government was under Turkish control.
-The president Tayfur Sökmen was a member of Turkish parliament elected in 1935 (representing Antalya Province) and the prime minister Dr. Abdurrahman Melek, was also elected to the Turkish parliament (representing Gaziantep Province) in 1939 while still holding the prime-ministerial post.
+The president Tayfur Sökmen was a member of the Turkish parliament elected in 1935 (representing Antalya Province) and the prime minister Dr. Abdurrahman Melek, was also elected to the Turkish parliament (representing Gaziantep Province) in 1939 while still holding the prime-ministerial post.
 On 29 June 1939, following a referendum, the Hatay legislature voted to disestablish the Hatay State and join Turkey.
 The Hatay State became the Hatay Province of Turkey in 1939.